a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 service

-for use in this analysis the term “service” refers to installing, diagnosing, repairing and maintaining
+for use in this standard the term “service” refers to installing, diagnosing, repairing and maintaining

 thermographic equipment